alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 | 3                             | 19                          | 20                             | 4.61                              |
 | 7                             | 33                          | 35                             | 4.5                               |

-Based on the data above, a spike in total complaints arose in the second month (February), with 43 complaints and only 22 compliments.
-While the highest review score occurred in March (Approximately 4.61) with fewer complaints (19) and balanced compliments (20), this indicates **strong overall satisfaction and service consistency**.
+Based on the data above, a spike in total complaints occurred in the second month (February), with 43 complaints and only 22 compliments.
+In contrast, the highest review score was recorded in March (approximately 4.61), with fewer complaints (19) and a balanced number of compliments (20).
+This suggests strong overall satisfaction and consistent service during that period.

-So my recommendation based on this data is to investigate February's high complaint volume by diving into specific feedback themes: Was it because of staffing, cleanliness, check-in delays, etc?
-Then capitalize on or leverage March's success by identifying what went right: Was it because of right-staffing levels, guest mix, promotions, or else?
-And replicate or reapply to other months.
+My recommendation is to investigate the high volume of complaints in February by analyzing specific feedback themes, such as staffing, cleanliness, or check-in delays.
+Then, leverage the success of March by identifying the factors that contributed to higher satisfaction, whether it was optimal staffing levels, guest mix, promotions, or other elements, and consider replicating those strategies in other months.

-10. **Review Score Impact**: Next, the key metric I analyzed is the review score impact on RevPAR and ADR.
-Here is the result of my analysis on this.
+10. **Review Score Impact**: Next, I analyzed how review scores impact RevPAR and ADR.
+Below are the results of my analysis.

 | **review Score Gruoup**       | **Average ADR**             | **Average RevPAR**             | **Room Nights**                   |
 |-------------------------------|-----------------------------|--------------------------------|-----------------------------------|
 | High(>=4.2)                   | 124.74                      | 95.29                          | 109                               |

-From the result above, the data shows that the review score group (≥ 4.2), which means that guests who rated their stay 4.2 or higher, is associated with stronger revenue performance.
-Then, Average ADR (Average Daily Rate) is 124.74, which means that these rooms generate an ADR of 124.74, which likely reflects a better willingness to pay for quality service.
-And Average RevPAR (Revenue per Available Room) is 95.29, which confirms that not only are rates higher, but occupancy is likely better too.
-Business insights that can be retrieved from these insights are: High guest satisfaction directly correlates with profitability, and enhancing service quality, cleanliness, and staff responsiveness can probably lead to more 4.2+ reviews, thereby boosting both ADR and RevPAR.
+From the results above, the data shows that guests who rated their stay 4.2 or higher (review score ≥ 4.2) are associated with stronger revenue performance.
+The average ADR (Average Daily Rate) for this group is 124.74, indicating a higher willingness to pay for quality service.
+The average RevPAR (Revenue per Available Room) is 95.29, confirming that not only are rates higher, but occupancy is likely better as well.

+The business insight here is clear: high guest satisfaction directly correlates with profitability.
+Enhancing service quality, cleanliness, and staff responsiveness can likely increase the number of 4.2+ reviews, thereby boosting both ADR and RevPAR.

-My suggestion for this hotel is to keep focusing on reputation management by actively responding to guest feedback, encouraging satisfied guests to leave reviews, and investing in training and guest experience improvement, and monitoring and increase revenue performance.
+My recommendation for this hotel is to continue focusing on reputation management by actively responding to guest feedback, encouraging satisfied guests to leave reviews, investing in staff training and guest experience improvements, and monitoring revenue performance to drive further growth.

-11. **Revenue vs. Room Revenue**: Another important key metric I analyzed is Revenue vs Room Revenue.
-This metric is quite important since the main service of a hotel is to sell its rooms.
-By analyzing and comparing both Total Revenue and Room Revenue, we can identify if its rooms really contribute to the overall revenue for this hotel.
-And here is the result of my analysis.
+11. **Revenue vs. Room Revenue**: Another important key metric I analyzed is Revenue versus Room Revenue.
+This metric is crucial because the main service of a hotel is selling its rooms.
+By comparing Total Revenue with Room Revenue, we can determine how much the rooms contribute to the hotel’s overall revenue.
+Below are the results of my analysis.

 | **Month**                     | **Total Room Revenue**      | **Total Revenue**              | **Room Revenue Contribution**     |
 |-------------------------------|-----------------------------|--------------------------------|-----------------------------------|